 The Fourth Amendment protection of every American has just gotten stronger

-a tarp covering his motorcycle, which was actually reported stolen.
+and uncovered his motorcycle, which was actually reported stolen.
 Police

 conducted the search without a warrant and arrested Collins and charged